djcarrad/qcodes-elab/README.rst

 of metadata files, data loading and analysis, and extra flexibility in setpoints for loops.

 QCoDeS-elab is compatible with Python 3.5+.
-It is primarily intended for use from Jupyter notebooks, but can be used from Spyder, traditional terminal-based shells and in stand-alone scripts as well.
+It is primarily intended for use from Jupyter notebooks and jupyter lab, but can also be used from Spyder, traditional terminal-based shells and in stand-alone scripts.
 The features in `qcodes.utils.magic` are exclusively for Jupyter notebooks.

-If you would only like to load data associated with qcodes measurements, you may like to simply install qcodesloader: https://github.com/djcarrad/qcodes-loader
+If you would only like to load data associated with qcodes-elab measurements, you may like to simply install qcodesloader: https://github.com/djcarrad/qcodes-loader

 Docs